tc39/proposal-temporal/docs/absolute.md

 Use this constructor directly if you know the precise number of nanoseconds already and have it in bigint form, for example from a database.
 Otherwise, `Temporal.Absolute.from()`, which accepts more kinds of input, is probably more convenient.

+The range of allowed values for this type is the same as the old-style JavaScript `Date`, 100 million (10<sup>8</sup>) days before or after the Unix epoch.
+This range covers approximately half a million years.
+If `epochNanoseconds` is outside of this range, a `RangeError` will be thrown.

 Example usage:
 ```js
 abs = new Temporal.Absolute(1553906700000000000n);